Generalized Calogero-Sutherland models for Kondo physics in the Luttinger liquid: Parent Hamiltonian

 are the~\emph{Chebyshev polynomials of the first kind}.
 The action of the hopping term on this basis reads

 where we have made use of the summation identity~\cite{tu2019}

 and the discrete orthogonality of Chebyshev polynomials,

 Indeed, acting the hopping term on the single-particle basis amounts to taking second-order derivative with respect to the angular coordinate $x$, which is precisely the same as the effect of acting the kinetic term.
-Thus, by replacing $H_{0}$ with $\widetilde{H}_{0}$, the lattice version of~\eqref{eq:wave-function-continuum-repeated} is an exact eigenstate of the total Hamiltonian, with eigenvalue still given by~\eqref{eq:eigenenergy}.
+Thus, by replacing $H_{0}$ with $\widetilde{H}_{0}$, the lattice version of the wave function in~\eqref{eq:wave-function-continuum} is an exact eigenstate of the total Hamiltonian, with eigenvalue still given by~\eqref{eq:eigenenergy}.